Ertugliflozin and sitagliptin (Oral)

 Ertugliflozin and sitagliptin may increase your risk of having urinary tract infections, including pyelonephritis or urosepsis.
 Check with your doctor right away if you have bladder pain, bloody or cloudy urine, difficult, burning, or painful urination, or lower back or side pain.

-Check with your doctor right away if you have more than one of these symptoms: chest pain, decreased urine output, dilated neck veins, extreme fatigue, irregular breathing, irregular heartbeat, swelling of the face, fingers, feet, or lower legs, tightness in the chest, trouble breathing, or weight gain.
-These may be signs of heart failure.
+Check with your doctor right away if you have chest pain or tightness, decreased urine output, dilated neck veins, extreme fatigue, irregular breathing, irregular heartbeat, swelling of the face, fingers, feet, or lower legs, trouble breathing, or weight gain.
+These may be symptoms of heart failure.

 Ertugliflozin and sitagliptin may cause hypoglycemia (low blood sugar).
 This is more common when ertugliflozin and sitagliptin is taken together with other diabetes medicines (eg, insulin, glipizide, or glyburide).
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
 Talk to your doctor about the best way to treat low blood sugar.